bocajspear1/Kogia/docs/development/installation.md

 cp config.example.json config.json
 ```

 Then update `config.json` with details on the database and other modifications you'd like to make.
+View details on the configuration file [here](../administration/config.md).

 ## Building Containers